-- Melt half the chocolate in a double boiler until soft but not runny.**
+- Melt 3/4 cup of the chocolate in a double boiler until soft but not runny.**

-- Pour 1/2 tablespoon of chocolate into circles on the parchment paper 2” apart until you have 6 circles.
+- Pour approximately 1/2 tablespoon of chocolate to make 6 circles on the parchment paper 2” apart.

-- Let chill in the refrigerator for 5 minutes.
+- Let chill in the refrigerator for 10-15 minutes until firm.

 - Melt the rest of the chocolate in the double boiler until soften.
 Don’t let it get too runny.**

-- Put 2 teaspoons of caramel onto the center of each turtle.
+- Put 2 teaspoons of the chilled caramel onto the center of each turtle.

-- Top with 1/2 tablespoon of chocolate.
-Spread to cover the caramel and connect to the bottom chocolate.
+- Top with approximately 1/2 tablespoon of chocolate.
+Spread enough chocolate to cover the caramel and connect to the bottom chocolate.
 Cover the center of the pecans but let the legs and head stick out.